Tenuate Review - Does This Weight-Loss Drug Work? Are adverse effects and negative user feedback deal breakers?

 We’ve all struggled to find the right diet product, so we did one of our in-depth reviews on Tenuate.
 We closely scrutinized the ingredients, side effects, customer care and clinical studies.
 Moreover, we took a look at hundreds of dieter comments and experiences from all over the web.
 Lastly, we condensed the information and feedback we found to give you the crucial facts you need.

 What is Tenuate?

 From what we could gather, Tenuate has been available since 2003.
+You can only purchase the medication with a valid prescription.
 This diet drug is regulated by the FDA and it can help treat individuals with a BMI of 30 or greater, but read on…

 Adverse Effects – “Something to Consider?”

 The first concern centered on Tenuate side effects reported by the manufacturer.
 “Side effects [may include] upset stomach, nausea, vomiting, headache, diarrhea, blurred vision, anxiety, insomnia, jitteriness, fatigue and dry mouth,” said our Research Editor.
 “This a long list of reactions to consider.”

 One user stated, “Have experienced side effects with this.
 Headache, shakiness and dizziness!”